NLL Attendance: Good News, Bad News

 Reaching a million fans in attendance the last two years was based on having 15 active franchises.
 However, you could argue the league was doing better 15-20 years ago, when the average per-game attendance was considerably higher.

 From 2005-2009, the NLL drew more than 10,000 fans per game, with a peak of 10,703 in 2006.
 The numbers began to decline in 2010 as the Toronto Rock, Buffalo Bandits, and Philadelphia Wings—three of the best attended teams, historically—all saw their numbers drop off.
 The Rock lost almost 4,000 fans per game between 2009-2015 while the Bandits fell from over 17,095 in 2011 to 14,316 in 2015.
-The Wings shed about a thousand fans per game every year from 2009-2014, at which point things were bad enough that they relocated the franchise to New England, a move that nearly halved their numbers again.
+The Wings shed about a thousand fans per season every year from 2009-2014, at which point things were bad enough that they relocated the franchise to New England, a move that nearly halved their numbers again.
 They have subsequently moved to Albany where attendance remains well below the league average, in spite of the fact that the team is pretty good.

 Buffalo’s attendance numbers have stabilized since then and even increased in the last couple years, climbing back over 16,000 per game in 2024.
 And in fact, after the league stabilized at nine teams and started moving forward, attendance numbers on average grew steadily between 2015-2019, going from 8,970 to 9,596 per game.

 And then COVID-19 hit partway through the 2020 season.
 Historically, NLL attendance totals grow as the season progresses, so things were trending in the right direction, but the league (and everything else) shut down, keeping them from hitting big end-of-season numbers.
-The entire 2021 season was wiped out due to the pandemic and when things finally got underway for the 2022 season, it seemed like some fans had forgotten about the NLL—drawing only 6,163 fans per game, the league had its weakest attendance figures in 20 years.
+The entire 2021 season was wiped out due to the pandemic and when things finally got underway for the 2022 season, it seemed like some fans had forgotten about the NLL — drawing only 6,163 fans per game, the league had its weakest attendance figures in 20 years.

-To the leagues credit, they’ve worked hard to build their fan base back up since then.
+To the league’s credit, they’ve worked hard to build their fan base back up since then.
 Average attendance has indeed improved in consecutive years.
 But the newer franchises have done poorly.
 The new Philly Wings are slightly better than where they were in 2014 when they decided to move, but well short of where they were in their glory years.
-The new Rochester Knighthawks are bringing in a thousand fans fewer per game than the previous iteration, although the Halifax Thunderbirds—the old K’Hawks—have done reasonably well so far.
+The new Rochester Knighthawks are bringing in a thousand fans fewer per game than the previous iteration, although the Halifax Thunderbirds — the old K’Hawks — have done reasonably well so far.

 But creative marketing has not attracted audiences to San Diego to watch the Seals, who drew just 4,667 fans per game last season.
 The Las Vegas Desert Dogs have actually seen some fan growth in their first two years, getting up to 6,350 fans per game in 2024, but that’s still a thousand under the league average and they’re already at capacity for their venue.